 Pink Eye (Conjunctivitis) - Overview

 Pink eye, also known as conjunctivitis, is a common medical condition that is characterized by inflammation of a part of the eye known as the conjunctiva.
 In many cases, specific medications, generally in the form of pink eye drops, are needed to treat pink eye.
-People who have pink eye symptoms can use Push Health to connect with a local medical provider who can prescribe pink eye medicine and treatment when appropriate to do so.
+People who have pink eye symptoms can use Push Health to connect with a medical provider who can prescribe pink eye treatments, including generic pink eye drops and other pink eye medications, when appropriate to do so.

 What Is Pink Eye?

 Pink eye (conjunctivitis) is a condition in which the conjunctiva - the mucous membrane surface on the whites of the eyes and on the inner surface of the eyelids - becomes inflamed.
 Pink eye is very common and it is estimated that approximately 6 million people suffer from acute conjunctivitis in the United States every year and cases tend to be more frequent during winter months.
 Pink eye can be caused by a number of things but the most common causes are bacteria, viruses and allergens.
 Bacteria that can lead to pink eye infections include Staphylococcus aureus, Streptococcus pneumoniae, Haemophilus influenzae, Moraxella catarrhalis, Chlamydia trachomatis and Neisseria gonorrhoeae.
 Many types of viruses (e.g. adenovirus) can lead to pink eye infections and these types of pink eye infections are very contagious.